 - To have an idea about the nature of cases that came under the MRTP Act; and

-- To have an idea about the context which developed a need for the Indian legislature to come out with new competition legislation.
+- To have an idea about the context, which developed a need for the Indian legislature to come out with new competition legislation.

 The intervention and control by Government became a cause of pervading the economic activities of all the areas of the country and pursuant to which, there was a lack of competitive and contestable market.
-Everything was in control of Government, for instance, where scarce financial resources are to be located, the location of plants and sizes of plants and so on had to be decided by the government.
+Everything was in the control of the Government.
+For instance, where scarce financial resources are to be located, the location of plants and sizes of plants and so on had to be decided by the government.
 The government used to favour the big business houses for granting licenses as they could easily elevate the capital amount and were in possession of the required skill set for running the industry.

 The MRTP Act has given thrust on the following areas:

-- Having control on monopolies
+- Having control over monopolies

 - Prohibiting unfair trade practices completely